Working Paper

 • revise and resubmit at Review of Economic Studies

-I study panel data linear models with predetermined regressors (e.g. lagged dependent variables) that allow the coefficients as well as the intercept to be individual-specific, permitting unobserved heterogeneity in the effects of regressors on the dependent variable.
-I show that the model is not point-identified in a short panel context but rather partially identified, and I characterize sharp identified sets of the mean, variance, and CDF of the coefficient distributions.
-The characterization is general, allowing discrete, continuous, and unbounded data.
-A computationally efficient estimation and inference procedure is proposed, based on a fast and precise global polynomial optimization algorithm.
-The method is applied to study lifecycle earnings dynamics in U.S. households in the Panel Study of Income Dynamics (PSID) dataset.
-The results suggest substantial unobserved heterogeneity in earnings persistence, which implies that households face different levels of earnings risk that lead to heterogeneity in their consumption and savings behaviors.
+I study panel data linear models with predetermined regressors (such as lagged dependent variables) where coefficients are individual-specific, allowing for heterogeneity in the effects of the regressors on the dependent variable.
+I show that the model is not point-identified in a short panel context but rather partially identified, and I characterize the identified sets for the mean, variance, and CDF of the coefficient distribution.
+This characterization is general, accommodating discrete, continuous, and unbounded data, and it leads to computationally tractable estimation and inference procedures.
+I apply the method to study lifecycle earnings dynamics among U.S. households using the Panel Study of Income Dynamics (PSID) dataset.
+The results suggest substantial unobserved heterogeneity in earnings persistence, implying that households face varying levels of earnings risk which, in turn, contribute to heterogeneity in their consumption and savings behaviors.

 • (with Mario Fiorini and Gregor Pfeifer)